 Scholarships at FedUni provide financial assistance to students to help further their education.
 There are a number of different scholarships available for current eligible students.
 Some scholarships are based on academic merit, other scholarships exist to support students from indigenous backgrounds, students suffering financial hardship and students who have relocated from remote or regional areas to study.

-These scholarships are specific to students that are studying within that faculty.
+These scholarships are specific to students that are studying within that School.

 - Faculty of Health Executive Dean's International Scholarship

 - Faculty of Health Executive Dean's Scholarship for Nursing (Overseas Diploma Holders)

 - War Widows and Widowed Mothers' Association Scholarship

 - Nursing scholarship

 - Journal Publication Bursary (Current Students OR Recent Graduates)